-In a matter of speaking, speakers are just an electric motor of sorts: they do work (moving air using a cone) which duplicates an electrical signal and changes it into a mechanical output in the form of sound you can hear.
+In a matter of speaking, speakers are just an electric motor of sorts: they are powered by an electrical signal and change it into a mechanical output: moving air to create musical sounds.

 What does speaker impedance mean?
 (Speaker Ohm ratings explained)

 Speaker impedance, measured in Ohms, is the total resistance to the flow of electric current through a speaker voice coil.

 Unlike standard conductors, as the voice coil is tightly wound in a coil the makes this complicates things because it adds inductance.
 Inductance is different from resistance as it changes as the frequency changes and this is called inductive reactance.

 In other words, when the magnetic fields of the voice coil are created they oppose the flow of electrical current a bit.

 Because of the property of physics and how inductance works, the speaker “impedance” (total resistance) isn’t the sum of the resistance and the inductive reactance – it’s a bit more complicated than that.

 Instead, it’s the algebraic sum (the square root of the sum of the squares) of each.
 Inductive reactance is commonly written as “Xl” and is measured in Ohms just like standard resistance.